gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 # Overengineering the whole process

-I've set up a `_travis.yml` script that allow me to generate docsets a new commit, as well as push them on my Github releases' repository. `Travis` is also set to regularly fire a build ("`cron` job") in order to keep a "up-to-date" build.
+I've set up a `_travis.yml` script that allow me to generate docsets on a new commit, as well as push them on my Github releases' repository. `Travis` is also set to regularly fire a build ("`cron` job") in order to keep a "up-to-date" build.

 {% highlight html  %}
 language: python